pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Melmorwich/Melmorwich.md

 Nestled atop a hill and surrounded by castle walls, Melmorwich's inner city is rundown and rancid - perfect for its undead inhabitants.
 The outer city is more pleasant, with better living conditions for its denizens.
 Multiple temples and shrines dedicated to the god of undeath can be found throughout the area.

 ## Notable Locations:
-- Necromancer's Tower: This tower serves as both the city center and tomb of Melmorwich's founder.
+- [[Necromancer's Tower]]: This tower serves as both the city center and tomb of Melmorwich's founder.
-- Thriving Market: A bustling marketplace where undead merchants trade goods and services.
+- [[Thriving Market]]: A bustling marketplace where undead merchants trade goods and services.

 ## Notable Figures:
-- The Necromancer: The enigmatic ruler of Melmorwich whose resurrection brought forth this city of death.
+- [[The Necromancer]]: The enigmatic ruler of Melmorwich whose resurrection brought forth this city of death.
-- High Council Members: Powerful undead creatures who make important decisions regarding Melmorwich's governance.
+- [[High Council Members]]: Powerful undead creatures who make important decisions regarding Melmorwich's governance.

 ## Politics and Economy: